sustentarea/logoclim/README.md

 NetLogo.
-These issues are most commonly caused by directory permission problems where the model is stored, the absence of the [`rJava`](https://cran.r-project.org/package=rJava) R package, or R not being included in the system’s [`PATH`](https://www.java.com/en/download/help/path.html) environment variable.
+These issues are most commonly caused by directory permission problems where the model is stored, the absence of the [`rJava`](https://cran.r-project.org/package=rJava) R package, or R not being included in the system's [`PATH`](https://www.java.com/en/download/help/path.html) environment variable.
 Please ensure all of these are properly configured before opening an issue.